- Reference >

 Convert an Existing Index to a Unique Index¶

-Create the apples
+Create the apples collection:

-Add a single field index on type
+Add a single field index on type:

-Prepare the index on the type
+Prepare the index on the type field for conversion:

 The existing index may contain duplicate entries, but it will not